GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

 [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs) cluster, or on a local [kind](https://kind.sigs.k8s.io/) Kubernetes cluster.

-The code in this repository in not recommended for production environments, and there are no plans to make it production-ready.
-Instead, we recommend [Traffic Director](https://cloud.google.com/traffic-director/docs) from Google Cloud.
+The code in this repository in not recommended for production environments.
+If you want a production-ready xDS control plane, we recommend [Traffic Director](https://cloud.google.com/traffic-director/docs) from Google Cloud.

 ## Directory structure